 Pottery Clay is made up of very tiny particles or (platelets) that are flexible but tough.
 The shape of the clay particle is flat and wide.

 You can’t see them with the naked eye except for the sand particles in the clay.
-You can see the clay and silt only throw a microscope.
-The clay particle size measure around 0.002 mm or smaller.
+You can see the clay and silt only through a microscope.
+The clay particle size measures around 0.002 mm or smaller.
 While the silt in the clay can measure between 0.002 to 0.05 mm.

 Because of the variety of minerals and raw materials, there are many different clay bodies to choose from.

 Water is also an essential component of clay.
 When the clay particles get moist, they stick to each other.
 This is what gives the clay the ability to be molded.

 How the Earth Produces Clay